choco-bear/Coq-Cat/README.md

 * **`Construction/`** (Mapped to `Category.Construction`) \
     This directory contains various constructions in category theory.
 In other words, it includes ways to build new categories from existing ones.

+* **`Facts/`** (Mapped to `Category.Facts`) \
+    This directory contains various lemmas and definitions about categories and related structures, but is not part of the main theory development.

 * **`imports/`** (Mapped to `Category`) \
     This directory serves as the main entry point for the project.

+## Design Decisions
+Some features and choices made in this library:
+* **Typeclasses**: The library heavily relies on Coq's typeclass mechanism to define and manage categorical structures.
+This allows for more flexible and reusable code.
+When a type class instance would be too general, it is presented as a definition that can later be added to instance resolution with `Existing Instance`.
+* **Type Universe**: All definitions are in `Type`, so that `Prop` is not used in the development.
+This increases the proof work necessary to establish certain properties, but it also allows for greater generality and applicability of the results.
+* **Axioms**: Axioms are separated into their own directory (`Axioms/`) to clearly distinguish between foundational assumptions and derived results.
+Each axiom is presented as the form of typeclass, and this makes it easy to manage different sets of axioms for different contexts.